Bailador/Bailador/README.md

 When the source code in the `dev` branch reaches a stable point and is ready to be released, all of the changes are merged back into `main` and then tagged with a release number.

+# LICENSE

+Bailador is released under the MIT License.

+# BAILADOR RESOURCES

 ## Bailador-based applications

 * https://github.com/szabgab/Perl6-Maven serving http://perl6maven.com/
 * https://github.com/perl6/cpandatesters.perl6.org/ used to serve http://testers.p6c.org/ but currently not in use

-## License

-Bailador is released under the MIT License.

 ## Related projects